 Warmer weather is here and that means outdoor picnics and barbecues.
 By preparing ahead of time, you can reduce your stress and avoid allergic reactions.
 Here are some ways to keep your child safe at gatherings.

 This is the most important part of preparing for an outing.
 Keep your child’s epinephrine auto-injectors with you at all times.
 Make sure you know how to give your child epinephrine correctly in case of an allergic reaction.
 Remember to protect epinephrine devices so they don’t get too hot or too cold.
 Keep them out of the sun and out of reach of other curious children.

-Outdoor events are the perfect setting for food cross-contamination.
-If you bring a dish to share that is safe for your child, set some aside and label it before anyone else is served.
+Allergen cross-contact can easily happen at picnics and potlucks.
+If you bring a dish to share that is safe for your child, set some aside and label it before putting the dish on the serving table.
 Keep it separate from the main food area.
-Cross-contamination can happen quickly and in ways that are not easy to tell.
-Other guests might mix up serving spoons, touch other items on their plate or drip from other dishes as they are serving.
+Cross-contact can happen if guests mix up serving spoons, touch other items on their plate, or drip across another dish as they are serving.

 Make sure everyone knows about your child’s food allergy.
-Ask them to not feed your child at all.
+Ask them not to feed your child at all.
 Have quick answers ready about why food allergies are a big deal.
-You can also let the host know before the event.
+Let the host know about your child’s food allergy before the event.
 They may be willing to help you spread the word and help keep your child safe.

 Need more help managing your child’s food allergies?
 Join our community and follow our blog to so you can be updated on new, research, advocacy, events, and more.
 Our online support community also gives you an opportunity to connect with other families managing food allergies.